 Marta is fluent in Hungarian and proficient in Spanish.
 She is admitted to practice in all courts of the state of California, in the U.S. Northern and Eastern District Courts of California, and in the U.S. Ninth Circuit Court of Appeals.

-When not in the office, Marta serves as Ex-Officio (Immediate-Past President) of the Board of the Contra Costa County Bar Association (CCCBA) Employment Law Section and as Vice President of the Business Law Section.
-Marta is also an editor at large of the Contra Costa Lawyer magazine.
+When not in the office, Marta serves as a Director on the Governing Board of the Contra Costa County Bar Association (CCCBA).
+Marta is Immediate-Past President of the Board of the CCCBA's Employment Law Section and serves as Vice President of the Business Law Section.
+Marta is also an Editor At Large of the Contra Costa Lawyer magazine.
 Marta also volunteers on the Parent-Faculty Club of Clayton Valley Charter High School as Parliamentarian and Auditor and serves as a Judge at the UC Davis School of Law Annual Intraschool Negotiations Competition.
 An avid reader, Marta keeps herself fit by yoga, dancing, and gardening.